Skip to main content

 The elevation of red blood cell count, or erythrocytosis, during TRT is a phenomenon that requires diligent oversight.
 Regular blood work, including complete blood counts (CBC) with a focus on hematocrit and hemoglobin levels, is a cornerstone of safe and effective hormonal optimization.
 These tests allow clinicians to track changes in blood parameters and intervene proactively if levels approach or exceed clinically significant thresholds.

 One common and effective intervention is therapeutic phlebotomy, also known as bloodletting.
 This procedure involves the controlled removal of a specific volume of blood, similar to donating blood.
-By reducing the total red blood cell mass, phlebotomy directly lowers hematocrit and hemoglobin levels, thereby decreasing and the strain on the cardiovascular system.
+By reducing the total red blood cell mass, phlebotomy directly lowers hematocrit and hemoglobin levels, thereby decreasing blood viscosity and the strain on the cardiovascular system.
 The frequency and volume of phlebotomy are individualized based on the patient’s hematocrit levels and clinical presentation.

 Another approach involves adjusting the testosterone dosage or administration frequency.
 Lowering the dose or increasing the interval between injections can sometimes reduce the erythropoietic stimulus.
 For instance, transitioning from weekly to bi-weekly injections, or reducing the total weekly dose, might help stabilize red blood cell parameters while still providing symptomatic relief from hypogonadism.